DajaSvecu/datamole-assignement/docs/README.md

 Adding off set time key to response could be an option for a better overview from which timeframe we are receiving events.

-Adding new parameter to the function with list of event types we are interested, could be an improvement for reusability of the code in the future.

 ### C4 Model (level 1)
 ![alt text](overview.jpg)